railken/eloquent-mapper/README.md

 ## Artisan

 There is only one command, and it's `artisan mapper:generate`.
-This command will remap and recache so keep in mind that you have to execute it whanever you change your models.
+This command will remap and recache so keep in mind that you have to execute it whanever you change your code models .

 If you use models that are in your vendor folder, you could add this in your `composer.json` to reload everytime the libreries are updated.
 ```json